 Visitation: The non-custodial parent’s right to spend time with the spouse’s child or children.

 Contact Our Family Resource Attorneys Now

-At the Law Office of Carolyn Vandyk, you can reach out to a skilled Santa Rosa Family Law Attorney.
+At Vandyk Law, you can reach out to a skilled Santa Rosa Family Law Attorney.
 We have all the resources you will need in the case of legal separation or other family law situations.
 Our experience together with our knowledge of California’s family laws will give you the edge in an already difficult situation.
 Don’t hesitate, call today at (707) 528-1100.